-The 7 main mountain ranges of France are beautiful and varied, running from the mighty Alps in the east and to the south east to the granite landscape of the Morvan in Burgundy.
+The seven main mountain ranges of France are beautiful and varied, running from the mighty Alps in the east and to the south-east to the granite landscape of the Morvan in Burgundy.

 The French Alps

-The Alps are one of the great mountain range systems of both Europe and the world.
-It took hundreds of millions of years for the Alps to form as the African and Eurasian tectonic plates collided, pushing rocks and debris into the glorious high mountain peaks you see today.
+The Alps are one of the greatest mountain ranges in the world.
+It took hundreds of millions of years for the Alps to form as the African and Eurasian tectonic plates collided, pushing rocks and debris up into the rugged high mountain peaks you see today.

 The Massif Central and the Auvergne Mountains